DalgoT4D/DDP_backend/README.NotificationSystem.md

 Week 3 continues the Backend Development process.
 Here, database models for notifications and users are implemented, and RESTful APIs for core functionalities are developed.

+### Week 4 and Week 5 (User Panel Frontend Development)

+UI components for the user notification interface are designed, and features for viewing notifications, managing preferences, and marking notifications as read are developed.

-### Week 4 (Admin Panel Frontend Development)
+### Week 6 and Week 7 (Admin Panel Frontend Development)

 UI components for the admin dashboard are created, and admin-specific features such as notification creation and preference management are implemented.
 Integration with backend APIs for data retrieval and manipulation is also carried out.

-### Week 5 (User Panel Frontend Development)

-UI components for the user notification interface are designed, and features for viewing notifications, managing preferences, and marking notifications as read are developed.

-### Week 6 (Integration and Testing)
+### Week 8 (Integration and Testing)

 In Week 6, integration of admin and user frontend components takes place, followed by thorough integration testing to ensure seamless communication with the backend.

-### Week 7 (Additional Features Development)
+### Week 9 (Additional Features Development)

 Any remaining features or enhancements for both admin and user panels are implemented.
 Support for responsive design and accessibility is also added during this phase.

-### Week 8 (Refinement and Optimization)
+### Week 10 (Refinement and Optimization)

 Frontend code is fine-tuned for performance and efficiency, and usability testing is conducted to address any usability issues.
 Additionally, Final Testing and Quality Assurance are performed, involving thorough testing of admin and user panels, and any bugs or issues identified during testing are fixed promptly.